 - Regular exercise

 If you have been diagnosed with AMD, it’s important to act fast to preserve your vision.
 Prompt diagnosis and thorough treatment can help you see better for longer.
-The eye care staff and eye doctors at The Pacific Lasik & Cataract Surgery Center are dedicated to providing you with the right solutions and treatments to help preserve your vision with AMD.
+The eye care staff and eye doctors at Pacific Eye Care are dedicated to providing you with the right solutions and treatments to help preserve your vision with AMD.

 Our practice serves patients from Huntington Beach, Seal Beach, Fountain Valley, and Westminster, California and surrounding communities.